hoyathalis/hoyathalis.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-    <h1>Hello!</h1>
-    <p>I’m Hoyath Ali, a Master’s student in Computer Science at the <a href="https://www.ucr.edu/">University of California, Riverside</a> 🎓, with 3 years of experience in machine learning.
-My career has involved developing systems to enhance financial security and optimize clinical trial protocols .</p>
+Hello!
+I’m Hoyath Ali, a Master’s student in Computer Science at the <a href="https://www.ucr.edu/">University of California, Riverside</a> 🎓, with 3 years of experience in machine learning.
+My career has involved developing systems to enhance financial security and optimize clinical trial protocols .

-    <p>I’m passionate about machine learning and deep learning , focusing on fine-tuning large language models (LLMs) ✨ and exploring retrieval-augmented generation (RAG) 🔍.
-My technical skill set includes Python, JavaScript, and frameworks such as <a href="https://pytorch.org/">PyTorch</a> 🔥, <a href="https://scikit-learn.org/">Scikit-learn</a> 📊, and <a href="https://huggingface.co/transformers/">Transformers</a> 🧠.
-I also have hands-on experience with <a href="https://aws.amazon.com/">AWS</a> ☁️, <a href="https://www.docker.com/">Docker</a> 🐳, and <a href="https://kubernetes.io/">Kubernetes</a> 🛠️ for real-time model monitoring and deployment.</p>
+I’m passionate about machine learning and deep learning , focusing on fine-tuning large language models (LLMs)  and exploring retrieval-augmented generation (RAG) .
+My technical skill set includes Python, JavaScript, and frameworks such as <a href="https://pytorch.org/">PyTorch</a> , <a href="https://scikit-learn.org/">Scikit-learn</a> , and <a href="https://huggingface.co/transformers/">Transformers</a> .
+I also have hands-on experience with <a href="https://aws.amazon.com/">AWS</a> , <a href="https://www.docker.com/">Docker</a> , and <a href="https://kubernetes.io/">Kubernetes</a>  for real-time model monitoring and deployment.

 ## News and Updates